 Our Unique Business Model.
 We believe we have a highly differentiated business model that combines the developer mindshare and adoption benefits of open source with the economic benefits of a proprietary software subscription business model.
 To encourage developer usage, familiarity and adoption of our platform, we offer Community Server as an open source offering, analogous to a "freemium" offering.
 Community Server is a free-to-download version of our database that does not include all of the features of our commercial platform.
-This allows developers to evaluate our platform in a frictionless manner, which has contributed to our platform's popularity among developers and driven enterprise adoption of our subscription offering.
-Community Server has been downloaded over 25 million times from our website alone.
+This allows developers to evaluate our platform in a frictionless manner, which we believe has contributed to our platform's popularity among developers and driven enterprise adoption of our subscription offering.
+Community Server has been downloaded from our website over 30 million times since February 2009 and over 10 million times in the last 12 months alone.
 Unlike software companies built around third-party open source projects, we own the intellectual property of our offerings since we are the creators of the software, enabling our proprietary software subscription business model.
-Subscription revenue accounted for 90% of our total revenue in fiscal year 2017.
+Subscription revenue accounted for 90% of our total revenue in both fiscal year 2017 and the three months ended April 30, 2017.
 The economic attractiveness of our subscription-based model is driven by customer renewals and increasing existing customer subscriptions over time, referred to as land-and-expand.